cfuchs981/catan-spectator/README.md

 The header begins with a version, and ends with `...CATAN!`.
 The game begins after that.

 The format is not yet v1.0.
+The current version is listed in `catanlog.py`.

 Example
 ```